KatanaGraph/katana/docs/reference/python/katana.rst

 -------------------

 This cluster environment exists inside the Katana cluster.
-This environment provides `the local API`_ and `the distributed API`_.
-This environment executes within MPI and inherits its execution model (Single Program Multiple Data;
+This environment provides `the local API <Katana Local API>`_ and `the distributed API <Katana Distributed API>`_.
+This environment executes within MPI and inherits its execution model (Single Program Multiple Data; SPMD).
-SPMD).
 All programs running in this environment must be written with this model in mind.
 The programs are implicitly parallel due to how they are executed and can also include explicit parallelism in the form of Katana parallel loops.
 Non-Katana parallelism is unsafe and unsupported.
 The user can write new high-performance algorithms to execute in this environment.

 .. _Local-Environment: